-Multicast group control requirements cover methods and protocols used to create and delete multicast groups and to add or remove destination output ports to and from the existing multicast groups (e.g., step 1 in Figure 7-20).
-The methods to control multicast groups employ IGMP and/or MLD protocols and expect the multicast clients to initiate the process of joining or leaving the multicast groups.
-The multicast group control requirements are specified in 7.4.3.
+18 Multicast group control requirements cover methods and protocols used to create and delete multicast 19 groups and to add or remove destination output ports to and from the existing multicast groups (see step 1 20 in Figure 7-20).
+The methods to control multicast groups employ IGMP and/or MLD protocols and expect 21 the multicast clients to initiate the process of joining or leaving the multicast groups.
+The multicast group 22 control requirements are specified in 7.4.3.
+1 Once the new or changed multicast group membership is determined in step 1, the multicast transport mechanisms need to be configured to support this multicast group.
+Subclause 7.4.4 describes various 2 3 methods to establish the multicast transport channels and the associated configurations of the ONU and the any requests from the multicast clients and without employing IGMP/MLD (see 7.4.3.1)..
+7

-- 1 Once the group membership is determined in step 1, the multicast transport mechanisms need to be - 2 configured to support the new or changed multicast group.
-Subclause 7.4.4 describes various methods to - 3 establish the multicast transport channels and the associated configurations of the ONU and the OLT (e.g., - 4 step 2 in Figure 7-20). - 5 It is possible to establish multicast operation solely by the decision of the operator, without involving step 1. - 6 In such provisioned multicast configuration, group membership is established by the NMS without any - 7 requests from the multicast clients and without employing IGMP/MLD.
-Any multicast transport method - 8 can be established by a direct provisioning by the NMS. - 9 The transport mechanisms that allow frames to be delivered to all ONUs belonging to a given multicast - group (e.g., step 3 in Figure 7-20) are explained in 7.4.2 - In this subclause, the term multicast server is used to denote collectively a multicast server (source of - 12 multicast data frames) and a multicast router (source and destination of multicast control frames), the - 13 functionality of which may be geographically or logically distinct.
-The term multicast client is used to - 14 denote a recipient of multicast data whose membership in a multicast group can be controlled - independently. - 16 The term group address represents either the MAC multicast group address or the IP multicast group - 17 address.
+4 OLT (see step 2 in Figure 7-20).

+5 It is possible to establish multicast operation solely by the decision of the operator, without involving step 1.
+In such directly-provisioned multicast configuration, group membership is established by the NMS without 6

+8 The multicast transport mechanisms that allow frames to be delivered to all ONUs belonging to a given multicast group (see step 3 in Figure 7-20) are explained in 7.4.2.
+In this subclause, the term multicast 9 server is used to denote collectively a multicast server (source of multicast data frames) and a multicast 10 router (source and destination of multicast control frames), the functionality of which may be 11 12 geographically or logically distinct.
+The term multicast client is used to denote a recipient of multicast data 13 whose membership in a multicast group can be controlled independently.

+14 The term group address represents either the MAC multicast group address or the 7.4.2 15 IPv4/IPv6 multicast group address.Multicast transport mechanisms